 - How do you practice self-compassion?

 - How do you remind yourself to be kind and patient with yourself?

 - Are you willing to treat yourself with the same unconditional love that you would give to a loved one?

 Please share your thoughts and experiences with me in the comments.

 Share this post with someone you care about.

-What if we just decided that we are enough?
+What if you just decided that you ARE enough?